Aubstract/AubCPU3/README.md

 In the Minecraft computer, I am building an in-game display that mimics the behavior of the standard console in order to keep the interface the same.

+## Assembler:

+One thing I'm proud of is the fact that the assembler has a recursive linker, which allows you to link multiple source files together using the "link" statement.
+This enables the creation of a "standard library" of subroutines.

+The assembler can target two types of files as output: `.bin`, and `.schem`.
+The binary files are for the emulator, and the schematic files are for the Minecraft computer.

+The entry point of the assembler is `main.py`.
+When you run the assembler, you have to pass it some command line arguments:
+- -bin or --binary tells the assembler to target a `.bin` file
+- -schem or --schematic tells the assembler to target a `.schem` file
+- -odir or --outputDirPath tells the assembler the path of the directory you want the output to be written to

+Once it is running it will prompt the user for the path to the source file

+## Emulator:

+The entry point of the emulator is `main.cpp`.
+After the emulator is running it will prompt the user for a path to a `.bin` file.

+First the emulator will load the program from the `.bin` file as an array of 16-bit unsigned integers.
+Then it will "step" through the program one instruction at a time.
+Each step of the emulator includes a fetch and execute stage (which is the same for the Minecraft CPU).

 ## Minecraft:

 Building a CPU in Minecraft is roughly equivalent to building a CPU from the transistor level up, or at least from the logic gate up.
 There are no "out of the box" mass-memory components or anything like that, it all has to be built from logic gates.

+One thing I'm proud of is that the Minecraft CPU is pipelined.
+It only has 2 stages (fetch, execute) but by implementing a pipeline it sped up the clock speed significantly.

 **Here are some renders of the AubCPU3 in Minecraft (WIP):**